FOR IMMEDIATE RELEASE

 The campaign photos were photographed by Tayo Jr., Tayo Kuku Jr. (@tayojr) and the campaign video was videographed by Wale Olawoyin of Champion Studio (@waletheceo) (@championstudio).
 Behind-the-scenes photos were captured by Nayo A Photography, Nayo Ayegbajeje (@nayoaphoto) and the behind-the-scenes video was captured by Shot by Tife, Boluwatife Owolawi (@shotbytife) (@real_tife).
 The behind-the-scenes interview was conducted by Ayo Omolewa from One Tribe Magazine (@onetribemag) (@thetribeguy).
 The campaign was shot at Dotun Ayodej’s (@dotunayodeji) (@thelightsourcecompany) photography/videography studio.

 The campaign includes Nigerian models who are some of the top influencers in the African fashion and entertainment industry.
-The campaign features fashion designer, director, stylist and producer Nicolette Orji (Nikki Billie Jean) (@nikkibilliejean), model Adeyanju Adeleke (Yanju So Fine) (@yanjusofine_), model Gloria Nnaji (African Glow) (@africanglow), model Modupe Oluwalade (The Dupester) (@thedupester), model Jessica Soares (Life of Jessica) (@thelifeofjessica) & Miss Nigeria USA 2020 Funmike Lagoke (Funke Lagoke) (@funke.lagoke).
+The campaign features fashion designer, director, stylist and event producer Nicolette Orji (Nikki Billie Jean) (@nikkibilliejean), model Adeyanju Adeleke (Yanju So Fine) (@yanjusofine_), model Gloria Nnaji (African Glow) (@africanglow), model Modupe Oluwalade (The Dupester) (@thedupester), model Jessica Soares (Life of Jessica) (@thelifeofjessica) & Miss Nigeria USA 2020 Funmike Lagoke (Funke Lagoke) (@funke.lagoke).

-The costumes were designed and styled by Nicolette Orji (Nikki Billie Jean) (@nikkibilliejean) with assistant styling from Kerla Pamphile (@kerlamarie_).
+The costumes were designed and styled by Nicolette Orji (Nikki Billie Jean) (@nikkibilliejean) with on-set assistant styling from Kerla Pamphile (@kerlamarie_).
 The dresses, glasses, earrings & sandals were provided by the Nikki Billie Jean Shop (@shopnikkibilliejean).
 Ankara fabrics were provided by the All Things Ankara Shop (@shopalthingsankara).

 Nikki Billie Jean & All Things Ankara